 Add its location to the mailman's user .profile (default would be /etc/settings.py otherwise):

-(mailman)$ cat >> ~/.profile << __EOF__
+(mailman)$ cat >> ~/.profile << __EOF__ export DJANGO_SETTINGS_MODULE=~/etc/settings __EOF__

 #: Current Django Site being served.
-This is used to customize the web host
+This is used to customize the web host #: being used to serve the current website.
+For more details about Django #: site, see: https://docs.djangoproject.com/en/dev/ref/contrib/sites/ SITE_ID = 2

-When you open the Mailman web interface, you'll have an example.com site already created with SITE_ID = 1 that you may want to delete and replace with mydomain.tld, which will have SITE_ID = 2 or whatever.
+When you open the Mailman web interface, you'll have an example.com site already created with SITE_ID = 1 that you may want to delete and replace with mydomain.tld, which will have SITE_ID = 2 or whatelse.
 Enter its value in settings.py file, presumibly it will be 2.

 mkdir -p ~/web/logs